home about us euphonium tuba other find it...

 3. How easy is it to adjust?

 Work with intonation long enough that you begin to feel familiar with each horn.
 If you are judging a particular note, approach it from above and below melodically to see how that affects it.
-Remember, you may be used to lipping a certain note up or down because of the horn you have been playing (by this time, you may not even be aware you are doing it).
-You may unintentionally be creating problems in the new horn that aren't there.
-In order to work around this, you need to find out where the horn want's to play the note.
+Remember, you may be used to lipping a certain note up or down because of the horn you have been playing (when you are really used to one instrument, you may not even be aware you are doing it).
+You may perceive problems in the new horn that aren't there.
+In order to work around this, you need to find out where the horn wants to play the note.
 Stay on the note in question; play it loud and soft to get a feel for it.
 Bend the pitch grossly up and down.
 This will help you disassociate your previous notion of where to put the pitch.
-Listen to where the note is most resonant -- this is where the horn wants to place it.
+As you bend the note, listen to where it is most resonant -- this is where the horn wants to place it.
+As you are doing all this in front of your tuner, start with your eyes closed.
+When you feel like you have found the horn's true pitch on a given note, open your eyes and see what the tuner reports.

 Slurs